fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/custom-version-of-fusioncharts-in-fusionexport.md

 ## Related Resources

-After you have changed the export type for a single chart, we recommend learning how to:
+After you've learnt how to use the custom version of FusionCharts, we recommend to learn how to:

 * [Change the Export Quality](/exporting-charts/using-fusionexport/tutorials/change-the-export-quality)